trammell/recipe-book/recipe-book.md

    combined and chilled – 20-60 seconds.
 Strain into ice-filled glasses and serve immediately.

-### Variations

-#### Fresh Pineapple Margaritas
+### Fresh Pineapple Margaritas

 > ½ cored and peeled pineapple (about 1 ¾ pounds)

 Puree pineapple in food processor or blender until smooth and foamy.
 Follow above recipe except omit zest and steeping process, reduce lemon and lime juices to ¼ cup each and add ½ cup pineapple juice to juice mixture.

-#### Fresh Raspberry or Strawberry Margarita
+### Fresh Berry Margarita

 Follow recipe above except omit zest and steeping process.
 Puree 1 cup of raspberries or strawberries with the lemon and lime juices, sugar and salt in a food processor or blender.
 Strain juice mixture into a pitcher or cocktail shaker.
 Continue with recipe but reduce Triple Sec to ½ cup and add ½ cup Chambord to juice and tequila mixture.

 *Note:* The longer the zest and the juice mixture are allowed to steep, the more developed the citrus flavors in the finished margaritas.
 We recommend steeping the full 24 hours, although the margaritas wills till be great if the mixture is steeped for only the minimum of 4 hours.
 If you are in a rush and want to serve the margaritas immediately, omit the zest and skip the steeping process altogether.